2018 MOMI Seeds

 Osteopontin is a protein in human milk that has been shown to have beneficial effects on the immune system.
 What remains incompletely understood, however, is how osteopontin mediates these beneficial effects on the mucosal and system immune systems.
 In this project, we will use a cutting-edge technique called 'single-cell RNA-sequencing' that enables us to analyze the detailed instructions in an individual cell, thousands of cells at a time.
 If successful, this project will provide new insights into how one component of human milk, osteopontin, mediates its beneficial effects and provide the foundation for the investigation of many other components of human milk.

-Dr. John Chang, MD, is an Associate Professor of Medicine at UC San Diego.
 Dr. Chang’s research group investigates basic immune mechanisms underlying lymphocyte fate determination in the context of infectious diseases and autoimmunity.
 His laboratory also conducts translational studies in human patients to better understand the mucosal immune system in health and disease.
 The overall goal of Dr. Chang’s research program is to make fundamental discoveries that have the potential to result in new approaches to human health problems.

 Lars Eckmann, MD